Mixed-Use Zoning

 The “How To”The “How To”

 Metropolitan Area Planning Council (MAPC), the Boston area’s MPO, published a planner’s guide for mixed-use zoning.
 That document provides a good overview of how to develop mixed-use strategies well.
 MAPC stresses the importance of keeping relevant stakeholders involved throughout the process.
-The Local Government Commission explains in more depth the best way to solicit public participation in the planning process, and how to solicit specific information like the desired height and design of the buildings in the development
+The Local Government Commission explains in more depth the best way to solicit public participation in the planning process, and how to solicit specific information such as the desired height and design of buildings in the development.

 Planning & ZoningPlanning & Zoning